 Camera (Viewpoint)

-By changing the camera (viewpoint), you can alter the direction and distance of an entire scene, including CG agents.
-It’s also possible to create camera direction by setting a series of camera movements as motions.
+By changing the viewpoint (camera) you can adjust the orientation and distance of the entire scene, including CG agents.
+You can also create camera direction by setting a sequence of camera movements as a motion.

-The camera can also be operated with keys and a mouse.
-This section explains the following aspects of setting the camera viewpoint:
+The camera can also be controlled with keys and the mouse.
+This page explains the following about camera viewpoint settings:

-You can specify the viewpoint parameters with the CAMERA command.
+You can specify viewpoint parameters with the CAMERA command.

 • x,y,z: Camera position coordinates

-• distance: Distance from the center of the screen to the camera
+• distance: Distance from the screen center to the camera

 CAMERA|x,y,z|rx,ry,rz|(distance)|(fovy)